Last Updated on

 What you can do is to try to eliminate or keep the bacteria level low to make sure it doesn’t interfere with the conception and gestation.

 Aside from that, some of the most common concerns that affect dogs are eye problems and hip & elbow dysplasia.
+You’d also have to worry about health conditions that your dog and her prospective partners may have survived, such as Swimmer Puppy Syndrome.

 The pair should be tested once they’re a year old.
 To get the elbow and hip scores, the dogs would need to get x-rays and general anesthetic.
 But after one exam, they won’t have to undergo this check again.